F2easy/pokeDex/README.md

 # pokeDex

+ //////////// Summary /////////

+ - This application will be able to to simulate a PokeDex Database that will display all Pokemon, with images and a few basic stats about the Pokemon.
+ - Trainers/User will be able to add and remove Pokemon to a total team of 6 and save that team.

 //////////// User Stories /////////

 - As a user, I want the ability to sign up/create an account.
 - As a user, I want the ability to sign in to the accountr I created.
 - As a user, I want the ability to change my password.